Knowledges

 • Step 2: Connect the Red (+) clamp, then the Black (-) clamp.

-• Step 3: Wait for the "Ready" indicator (usually a green light or a beep).
+• Step 3: Wait for the "Ready" indicator (usually a green light or beep).

 • Step 4: Start the engine.
-If it doesn't start within 3 seconds, stop and wait 30 seconds for the battery to recover.
+If it doesn't start within 3 seconds, stop and wait 30 seconds to allow the jump starter's cells to cool and recover.

 Energy Accounting: How Many "Lives" Does It Have?